Iterable/iterable-swift-sdk/README.md

 ##### cellNibName

 You can completely change the look of mobile inbox by creating your own `UITableViewCell` XIB file in Storyboard.
-Set the custom class of this XIB to be `IterableInboxCell`.
+Set the custom class of this XIB to be `IterableInboxCell` and connect the outlets.
 You can then set the `cellNibName` property of `IterableInboxNavigationViewController` to the name of your newly created XIB file name.

 ##### navTitle

-You can set the property `navTitle` in `IterableInboxNavigationViewController` to set the title of mobile inbox navigation item.
+You can set the property `navTitle` in `IterableInboxNavigationViewController` to set the title of mobile inbox.
+We recommend setting it to a value like 'Inbox'.

 #### Mobile inbox events and the events lifecycle

-Inbox messages are in-app messages which are delivered to mobile inbox.
+Inbox messages are in-app messages that are delivered to mobile inbox.
 So the events that apply to in-app messages also apply to inbox messages.

 ##### In App Send
 This event is triggered when an in-app is sent to a user.